What do hosts do?

 How long is the event?

-The videos are about 20 minutes long and we recommend setting aside one to two hours for conversation.
+The videos are less than 30 minutes long and we recommend setting aside one to two hours for conversation.

 How many people should I invite?

-From our experience, 15 people is a great size for conversation but of course that depends on your space.
+There’s no hard rule, but we think between 8 and 15 people is a great size for conversation but of course that depends on your space.
 You’re encouraged to over-invite—we all know that things come up at the last minute and people will cancel.
-There’s no hard rule but we think 8 people should be the minimum.

 What makes for a good mix of people?

 Some hosts focus on gathering people from diverse backgrounds.
 Others round up friends who know each other well.
-We think it adds something special to have people in the room who don’t know each other super well.
-But, however you do it, you will discover that even people who seem to have much in common have a diversity of life experience that makes for a rich conversation.
+We think it adds something special to have people in the room who don’t know each other.
+However you do it, you will discover that even people who seem to have much in common have a diversity of life experience that makes for interesting conversation.

 Should meetings be co-ed?